bifravst/bifravst/docs/azure/ContinuousDeployment.md

 1. You need to link a Subscription to the B2C Directory, follow the link in the notification message to find the instructions.
     ![Link Subscription](./cd/link-subscription.png)
-1. Select the subscription and resource group to be used:
+1. Select the subscription and create a new resource group for this assignment:
     ![Link Subscription](./cd/link-subscription2.png)
 1. Switch back to the B2C directory
 1. Create an App Registration: